NBC Sports Power Rankings: Denny Hamlin a unanimous No. 1

 4. Kyle Larson (24): Came close to winning his first career Daytona 500.
 Joined Ryan Newman as the only driver to score top 10s in the Clash, their qualifying race and the Daytona 500.

 (tie) 6.
-David Ragan (15): What a way to go into retirement.
-In his last Cup start, Ragan finished fourth, his best showing ever in the 500 (he also won at Daytona in the 2011 summer race).
+David Ragan (15): What a way to go into retirement from the Cup Series.
+In his last Cup start, Ragan finished fourth, his best showing in the 500 (he won the 2011 summer Daytona race).
 Happy trails to the Georgia native in retirement.

 (tie) 6.
 Kevin Harvick (15): If there had been another lap or two left and had it not been for Ryan Newman’s frightening wreck, the man known as “the closer” may very well have stolen the win away from Hamlin.